Secretchronicles/main-website/content/en/pages/donations.md

 BIC: GENODEM1DOR<br/>
 IBAN: DE13 4416 0014 6437 8328 02

-Owner of the account is Mr. Marvin Gülker (the current project lead).
+Owner of the account is Mr. Marvin Gülker (the retired project lead).

 Please indicate in the payment details that this is a donation for the TSC project so there is no confusion about the nature of the payment.